hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure.md

 3. **shinyApp** - This is the line that ties the UI and the server together and launches the app

 ## Setup
-**Add some text here on opening RStudio and setting ap and R project with a script?**
+**Add some text here on opening RStudio and setting up an R project?
+Include a script?**

 ## Your first app

 Let's go ahead and create an app to help demonstrate these components and how they tie together.
-Copy and paste this code into your Rscript, hihglight all of the code then send the code to the console using <kbd>Ctrl</kbd> + <kbd>Enter/Return</kbd>:
+Copy and paste this code into your Rscript, highlight all of the code then send the code to the console using <kbd>Ctrl</kbd> + <kbd>Enter/Return</kbd>:

 ```
 library(shiny)